Research

 Must Beliefs and Evidence Agree?
 A Debate (with Scott Stapleford).
 Under contract with Routledge, for the Little Debates about Big Questions series (Tyron Goldschmidt and Dustin Crummett, series editors).

-• Download on Philpapers – comments welcome!
+• Download on PhilPapers – comments welcome!

 Entry on Agnosticism for the Stanford Encyclopedia of Philosophy (with Paul Draper)